-The robot is pre-defined with an initial pose during its design, in which the angle of each joint is zero.
-From a mechanical viewpoint, the zero pose refers to the pose when a certain inclined angle is formed between adjacent links.
-And for the software, since the robot uses the encoder to record the joint angle, the zero pose refers to the robot's pose when the servo motor rotates to a specific encoder value.
-Therefore, mechanical zero can be explained in two ways:
+The robot is pre-defined with an initial orientation during its design, in which the angle of each joint is zero (see Figure 30for details.)
+From a mechanical viewpoint, the zero orientation is the orientation where a certain angle is formed between adjacent links.
+From a software viewpoint, since the robot uses the encoder to record the joint angle, the zero orientation refers to the robot's orientation when the servo motor rotates to a certain encoder value.
+Therefore, the mechanical zero can be explained in two ways:

-- From the perspective of the observer, the mechanical zero is the robot pose corresponding to the specific position each joint of the robot moves to; - and from the perspective of the control system, the mechanical zero is the value of several encoders.
+- From the perspective of the observer, the mechanical zero is the robot's orientation when each joint of the robot moves to a certain position. - From the perspective of the control system, the mechanical zero is a combination of encoder values.